Coast FIRE (Financial Independence Retire Early) in Singapore: Here's How to Secure Your Retirement Early

 Upon reaching financial independence, paid work becomes optional, allowing for retirement from traditional work decades earlier than the standard retirement age (i.e. between 40 to 50 years old).

-But, the full-fat version of fire that we wrote about previously is a daunting prospect, as you will likely have to accumulate a multi-million dollar investment portfolio in a few years just to leave your day job.
+But, the full-fat version of fire that we wrote about previously is a daunting prospect, as you will likely have to accumulate a huge investment portfolio just to leave your day job.

 Achieving that would require a tremendous amount of hard work, sacrifice and living a very frugal lifestyle.
 This may not be suited for everyone.